 (click images to learn more)

-- While there are some excellent studies and best-practice online resources to be utilized, many public viewable systems proved only to be a good starting framework for a system due to little to no community feedback or updates
+- While there are some excellent studies and best-practice online resources to be utilized, many public viewable systems proved only to be a good starting framework for a system due to little to no community feedback/interaction after release

 - A number of Visa products related to my components showcased a need to have more direct guidance and standards around Visa specific experiences as well as genenric interactions

-- There were many elements from the legacy systems and rebrand system that are key assets that need to be studied to help achieve a completely unified Visa design system for all its product lines
+- There were many elements of rebrand system as well legacy Visa design work that are key assets that need to be studied and incorporated into VPDS to help achieve a completely unified Visa design system for all its product lines

-1) Designing my assigned components and guidelines so that they follow best practices as well as VPDS design standards
+1) Designing my selected components and guidelines so that they follow best practices as well as VPDS design standards

-2) Incorporating documentation on Visa specific functionalities and experiences within relevant component guidelines
+2) Creating documentation on Visa specific functionalities and experiences within relevant component guidelines

-3) Collaborating with dev and other cross-functional teams to develop QA testing process on components and work sessions to edit guidelines
+3) Collaborating with dev and other cross-functional teams to develop the VPDS QA testing process on components and work sessions to edit guidelines

 (click images to learn more)